ben-newell/configuration/README.md

-## Running; TMUX and vim in the terminal with plugins and dotfiles to get work done @ home on personal systems, using flashy and powerful studio's otherwise (IDEs)
+## Running TMUX and vim in the terminal with plugins and dotfiles to get work done @ home.
+Personal systems using flashy and powerful studio's (if I need to).

 I git this from terminal but feel free to download this to your preferred location and ```unzip ~/Downloads/<name>```.